Tuesday, 23 December 2025

 Update after 6 months:

 The BigQuery ecosystem is evolving and looks like actually Google is putting good effort in developing this project and its ecosystem of tooling.
-Tools like DTS can actually help a lot in day-by-day and these less-so-frequent operations.
+Tools like DTS can actually help a lot in day-by-day tasks but also in these less-so-frequent operations.

 No comments: